 “Since it’s such a predominant condition, I believe everybody should be screened in one way or the other for cardiovascular disease,” he said.
 “I always recommend our patients consider screening not just for themselves but even their children.
 It’s never too early to think about cardiovascular issues.”

-You can make an appointment for heart and vascular screenings at Sanford Health by calling (605) 333-1000.
+You can make an appointment for heart and vascular screenings at Sanford Health by finding a location near you.

 Coronary calcium scoring is painless and recommended for people with a number of identified risk factors, including: